DucAnhNTT/movie-recom-pipeline-azure/README.md

 ### Why Azure?
-*  For me it kind of simple because [Azure](https://azure.microsoft.com/en-us/free/students) gives free credits for new user, and can access all the services (In this project i use my email of my university and get free $100 credits without Visa or debit card, but you have to use your external email, not organization and verify by you org email, i have to spend somedays to figure it out, and don't use Databricks community for purpose of this project)
+*  For me it kind of simple because [Azure](https://azure.microsoft.com/en-us/free/students) gives free credits for new user, and can access all the services (In this project i use my email of my university and get free $100 credits without Visa or debit card)
 * And of course, plenty of resources to learn from...

 ## How it works